Williams Racing: 1994 season

 Schumacher came back after his suspension for the European Grand Prix, which he won by about 25 seconds, to take a lead of 5 points into the penultimate round in Japan.
-The race in Japan was held in torrential rain, with Hill managing to win the restarted race, by three seconds on aggregate over Schumacher who finished second.
+The race in Japan was held in torrential rain, with Hill managing to win the restarted race by three seconds on aggregate over Schumacher who finished second.
 Going into the final round at Adelaide, Schumacher led Hill by a single point.
 Mansell took pole for Williams but had a poor start which let Hill and Schumacher through to fight for the lead and the 1994 title.
 Midway through the race, Schumacher's perceived need for a low downforce setup cost him, as he lost control and clipped the outside wall at the 5th corner (out of sight of Hill).
 As Schumacher recovered, Hill came around the corner and attempted to overtake into the next corner.
-Schumacher turned in and the resulting contact (Schumacher in the wall and Hill retiring with bent suspension), meant Schumacher was the champion.
-This collision has been controversial.
-Some, such as Williams's Patrick Head, have suggested that this was a deliberate attempt by Schumacher to take Hill out of the race.
+Schumacher turned in and the resulting contact (Schumacher in the wall and Hill retiring with bent suspension) meant that Schumacher was the champion.
+This collision has been controversial with some, such as Williams's Patrick Head, have suggesting that this was a deliberate attempt by Schumacher to take Hill out of the race.
 Others, such as then BBC commentator Murray Walker, defended Schumacher, calling the accident a "racing incident".
 Meanwhile, Nigel Mansell won the last Grand Prix of his career here, driving the second Williams car.

 Williams would end the season as Constructors' Champion for the third consecutive year, scoring 118 points, while Hill finished second in the Drivers' Championship with 91 points.

 1995 season

+In July 2018, former Mercedes-Benz Motorsport Vice President Norbert Haug stated that before the 1995 season, Williams was close to a deal to secure Ilmor-built Mercedes-Benz factory engines.
+However, Mercedes eventually went on to partner with McLaren and thus Williams stayed with Renault engines instead.